Frequently Asked Questions

 - Child's name

 If you are dropping off a sibling you could also report an absence directly to the School Office.

 If your child requires a routine appointment (e.g. with a doctor, dentist or optician) we would expect this to be taken outside of school hours.
 We do understand that on occasions your child may need an emergency appointment and will need to be collected from school during the day.
-On these occasions we would ask you to inform the office and the class teacher when you bring your child in that morning.
+Please use the email@example.com email address, call the school or pop in and see us in the School Office to let us know about any appointments.
 In respect of future hospital appointments which cannot be rearranged out of school hours, please can we ask that you bring a copy of the appointment letter for our records.

 When children first start school in their Reception year they do so on a reduced timetable.
 This will be for around 3 – 5 weeks depending on their age and how well they settle.
 Once a child is full time and their class teacher believes that they are ready, they can then start to attend Breakfast and After School Clubs.
 The reason we wait for your child to be attending school full time and deemed ready by a teacher is because starting school can be a very tiring and emotional time for children of that age and we want their entrance into school to be as positive as possible.

 - What clubs are available after school and how often can we sign up for them?

 Clubs are available at the start of each long term (e.g. September, January and April).
 Forms come home the term before (with the exception of September) to request spaces for these clubs.
 Places will be issued on a first come, first served basis.
 There are some clubs which run all year round, for example PH Sports Football and gym club.
 Other clubs are seasonal.
 These include TAG rugby, cricket, cross country, netball, rounders and cookery club.